bangz-me/bangz-me/README.md

 ## Hi there 👋

+Application Support Engineer transitioning to SRE, specializing in automation, scalability, and financial infrastructure.

 <!--
 **bangz-me/bangz-me** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.